eSchwander/CSUMB_CalSPEED_Parser/ServerScripts/_sensitiveInfo/__README__.txt

 SCPINFO.py - - - - - - - - - - - - - - - - - -
-This file should include this information in the specified format…
+This file should include this information in the specified format...

+SVR_ADDR = “addres.of.host”
+SVR_USER = “username”
+SVR_PASS = “username’s password”

+SVR_localLoc = “/base/directory/on/loca/“
+SVR_hostLoc = “/base/directory/on/external“